roe-dl/weewx-sqlupload/README.md

 ### HTML files

-First the file is divided into two parts at the tag specified by `html_divide_tag`.
+First the file is divided into two parts at the tag specified by `html_divide_tag` (except it is set to `none`).
 The inner part is extracted and uploaded to the database.
 Where the inner part was within the outer part, PHP code to query the database is included.
-The original file is replaced by the outer part with the PHP code inserted.
+The original file is replaced with the outer part with the PHP code inserted.

-If `preserve_file_name_extension` is not set, the file name extension is replaced with `.php` and if `replace_links_to_this_file` is set as well, all internal links are adjusted to the new name.
+If `preserve_file_name_extension` is not set, the file name extension is replaced with `.php` and if `replace_links_to_this_file` is set, all internal links are adjusted to the new name.

 When the user's browser requests the page, the server processes the PHP code